Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Background and Related Works

 \textbf{Sheaf Neural Networks, Heterophily and Oversmoothing.} GNNs have evolved from early message–passing formulations to a family of architectures that trade off locality, expressivity, and efficiency.
 Canonical baselines include spectral and spatial convolutions \cite{defferrard2016convolutional, bruna2013spectral, kipf2016semi}, attention mechanisms \cite{velickovic2017graph}, principled aggregates \cite{gilmer2020} and transformer-based versions \cite{yun2019graph, dwivedi2020generalization}.
 Despite this progress, two persistent pathologies limit standard GNNs.
-The former, \emph{Oversmoothing} arises as layers deepen, since repeated low-pass propagation collapses node features toward a near-constant signal, eroding class margins and yielding accuracy drop-offs beyond shallow depth \cite{nt2019revisiting, rusch2023survey}. \emph{Heterophily} further stresses isotropic message passing: when adjacent nodes often belong to different classes or carry contrasting attributes, averaging blurs precisely the high-frequency signals that separate classes, and performance degrades as homophily decreases \cite{zhu2020beyond}.
+The former is \emph{Oversmoothing}, which arises as layers deepen, since repeated low-pass propagation collapses node features toward a near-constant signal and yielding accuracy drop-offs beyond shallow depth \cite{nt2019revisiting, rusch2023survey}. \emph{Heterophily} further stresses isotropic message passing: when adjacent nodes belong to different classes or carry contrasting attributes, the averaging operation blurs the high-frequency signals that separate classes, and performance degrades as homophily decreases \cite{zhu2020beyond}.
 These phenomena are tightly linked in practice and motivate transport-aware architectures that decouple \emph{who} communicates from \emph{how} features are compared.